zagaran/sample-django-app/readme.md

    - Note that you only have to do this once per page where React components will be used.
 3. Finally, load your React component on the page. `{% react_component 'Home' id='home' %}`
     - You can add any number of props as named keywords, e.g. `{% react_component 'Home' id='home' prop1=value_from_context %}`
+    - You can also choose to pass props as an object instead of individual kwargs.

 ### Preparing for deployment

+The preferred option for deployment is to add the below compilation step to the deployment configuration rather than building it locally.
+However, if you wish to build the app locally:

-To prepare the application for deployment, run `nwb build --no-vendor`.
-This will generate a `webpack_bundles` folder in your `/static` folder populated with the compiled React components.
-You may now deploy the app as you would any standard Django application.
+- run `nwb build --no-vendor`.
+This will generate or replace a `webpack_bundles` folder in your `/static` folder populated with the compiled React components.

 ### Other Notes